Table of Contents

 Federated authentication allows users to log in once using credentials from a trusted third party, like a broker’s corporate login or a customer’s personal account, and gain access to external systems without needing to create and manage new credentials.
 This makes access faster, more secure, and far less prone to credential reuse or mismanagement.

-SSO, by comparison, is typically used within a single organization to help internal users move between related systems, such as claims, quoting, and CRM tools, without logging in again each time.
+SSO, by comparison, is typically used within a single organization to help users move between related systems, such as claims, quoting, and CRM tools, without logging in again each time.

 Both approaches reduce friction and improve security, but in a multi-entity ecosystem like insurance, federated authentication is especially critical.
 It enables seamless collaboration between external stakeholders without compromising control or user experience.